A Beginner’s Guide to Smudging Sage

 Anthropologie offers white sage bundles that include things like safflower, lavender and roses.
 Amazon lists several smudging kits that come with sage, cedar, lavender and palo santo (wood).
 And Urban Outfitters doesn’t seem to have bundles made from the sacred medicines, instead offering smudging kits that consist solely of palo santo, lavender and other dried flowers.

 You can, of course, shop these products if you wish.
-But if you’d prefer to give money to the community behind the ritual (rather than those merely appropriating it), you can turn to retailers like the Wandering Bull Native American Shop, a store run by a man with Wampanoag ancestry, or the Whispering Winds Shop, which exclusively features Native American-made products.
+But if you’d prefer to give money to the community behind the ritual (rather than those merely appropriating it), you can turn to retailers such as the Wandering Bull Native American Shop, a store run by a man with Wampanoag ancestry, or the Whispering Winds Shop, which exclusively features Native American–made products.

 Smudging for the First Time

-If you’re considered about smudging the right way, then you probably shouldn’t be the one doing it.
+If you’re worried about smudging the right way, then you probably shouldn’t be the one doing it.
 “A smudge is led by a person who has an understanding of what a smudge is and why it is done,” according to a First Nations’ group’s smudging guidelines.

 After this person lights the smudging bundle, they’ll use a feather or fan to waft the smoke (a small stream of it if just one person is smudging, and a larger cloud if a group is involved.)